dhiganthrao/dhiganthrao/README.md

 ## Experience

+I'm currently interning at [Siemens Healthineers](https://www.siemens-healthineers.com/), where I tackle problems related to Deep Learning for Application Screen Testing and Statistical Analyses of User Metrics.
+I designed a Machine Learning Pipeline with an impressive 99% testing accuracy.
+This project honed my expertise in data analysis and pattern recognition, enabling me to turn data into actionable insights.

 I was a Research Intern at the [Indian Institute of Information Technology, Kancheepuram](https://www.iiitdm.ac.in/), where I learnt how to efficiently apply Deep Learning to Medical Image Processing.

 I was a Software Engineering Intern at [Activeloop](https://activeloop.ai), where I helped in rebuilding and maintaining an open source package named [Hub](https://github.com/activeloopai/Hub); that lets you store (even petabyte-scale) datasets on the cloud, and lets you seamlessly integrate it with your ML applications!
 Don't waste time cleaning and preprocessing your data, use Hub instead.